Ashtonian/paho.golang/README.md

 semaphore has been moved into `sessionState`.
 Currently, the Receive Maximum from the first CONNACK is used regardless of any potential changes in future connections (it seems fairly unlikely that the value will change but its possible).
-This is fixable but will need to be carefully managed to avoid races so is being left for now (there were issues with the way this was handled previously too, so I don;t see it as a big issue).
+This is fixable but will need to be carefully managed to avoid races so is being left for now (there were issues with the way this was handled previously too, so I don't see it as a big issue).

 ## Breaking changes: